envispojke/active-window-muter/README.md

 ### Known Quirks
 - The muted application will **not** show as muted in the Volume Mixer.
 - Windows does not add an application to the Volume Mixer until that application has already played sound.
 In that case, you'll see a "No Audio Session" warning.

-### EXECUTABLE VERSION
-- The pre-compiled version should be considered experimental.
-If you run into issues, try the Python method before asking for help.
-- It is located in the /executable folder.
-- It takes an extra ~0.5s to toggle mute.
-- You can configure the design parameters by editing config.json in the same folder.